kudelskisecurity/sgx-reencrypt/README.md

 ## Usage

-SGX-reencrypt functionality is accessed through two available trusted
+The SGX-reencrypt functionality is accessed through two trusted calls (ecalls): `register_key()` and `reencrypt()`.
-calls: `register_key` and `reencrypt`.
 Both accept an encrypted request and returns an encrypted response that can be opened using the client private key and the enclave public key.

 ### Key registration

-Key registration is the process by which the symmetric keys are provisioned to the enclave.
+Key registration is the process by which symmetric keys are provisioned to the enclave.
 These keys can later be used during reencryption requests to decrypt and encrypt given ciphertexts.

 Each key registration request is composed by an encrypted datagram, using the enclave public key, containing these fields: